AnsonWang1997/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Capstone project aims to utilize location data to analyze neighborhoods for new job getters in Toronto.
+This Capstone project aims to utilize location data to analyze neighborhoods in New York City, Toronto and Paris.

 ## Introduction:
 In this project, we utilized location data to analyze, cluster and compare neighborhoods in New York, Toronto and Paris to detect the differences and similarities of the distribution of business over these cities.